washingtonpost/ans-schema/docs/proposals/2024-03-01_new_fields_for_content_analysis.md

 # Proposal

-This document proposes the addition of three new fields to the ANS schema to improve data classification and facilitate the integration of external analysis tools.
+This document proposes the addition of five new fields to the ANS schema to improve data classification and facilitate the integration of external analysis tools.

 * New fields in the Taxonomy section for ANS:
   * `categories`
   * `content_topics`
   * `entities`
+  * `custom_categories`
+  * `custom_entities`

-These fields will be placed in the Taxonomy section, following the `auxiliaries` field and preceding the `tags` field, to ensure a structured and accessible data model.
+* These fields will be placed in the Taxonomy section, following the `auxiliaries` field and preceding the `tags` field, to ensure a structured and accessible data model.
+  * Taxonomy section: `src/main/resources/schema/ans/0.10.10/traits/trait_taxonomy.json`

 ## Fields

-1. Categories
+1. Categories `src/main/resources/schema/ans/0.10.10/utils/category.json`

 ```
 {